adilbekm/benford-covid19/README.md

 `world_data/` — Folder with original COVID-19 data for the world from [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19).

-`extra/world.csv` — File with the world data in a more concise way than the original data.
+`extra/world.csv` — A version of the world data combined into a single file, showing the data in a more concise way than the original data.

 ### How to interpret the results?

-Small errors mean the reported cases are likely to be true and accurate, and large errors indicate increased inaccuracy.
+Small errors mean the reported cases are likely to be true and accurate, and large errors indicate inaccuracy.
 Large errors can be a sign of insufficient testing, misreporting, or direct falsification.

-For the U.S., the error ranges from 0.08 for Oregon to 0.55 for New Jersey.
+For the U.S., the error ranges from 0.09 for Oregon to 0.55 for New Jersey.
 For the world, the error ranges from 0.06 for Jordan to 1.05 for Mordovia, Russia.

 Example of small error (good Benford fit):